-The process for cleaning and disinfecting the endoscopes used for these procedures is a thorough one and the sterile services team at NTH Solutions work very hard in the background ensuring that it all runs smoothly.
+The process for cleaning and disinfecting the endoscopes used for these procedures is a thorough one.
+And the sterile services team at NTH Solutions work very hard in the background ensuring that it all runs smoothly.

-After the sterile services assistant has scanned to say they have received the scope, they then manually clean and rinse the scope using specialist equipment flushing water through to ensure there is no damage to the scope and there are no blockages.
+After the sterile services assistant has scanned to say they have received the scope, they manually clean and rinse the scope using specialist equipment.
+It flushes water through to ensure there is no damage to the scope and there are no blockages.

-With the current average clinic lists the team usually use around 33 scopes per day meaning there is ‘scope’ to expand and offer the service to other local healthcare providers.
+With the current average clinic lists, the team usually use around 33 scopes per day but there is ‘scope’ to expand and offer the service to other local healthcare providers.

-The team also have a special Cantel SureStore unit which can vacuum bag the scopes allowing them to be stored and used within 100 days, these are often placed on emergency trolleys which are not used as frequently.
+The team also have a special Cantel SureStore unit which can vacuum bag the scopes.
+It allows them to be stored and used within 100 days.
+These are often placed on emergency trolleys which are not used as frequently.

-Head of decontamination services Derek Watson said: “The addition of the three new AER machines and the drying cabinets have meant our service is future proofed, what’s more it can be extended to more local healthcare providers too, meaning that more patients can be seen not just within our own Trust but across the whole region.
+Derek Watson is our head of decontamination services.
+He said: “The addition of the new AER machines and the drying cabinets have meant our service is future proofed.
+What’s more it can be extended to more local healthcare providers too, meaning that more patients can be seen not just within our own Trust but across the whole region.

 Medical Director Deepak Dwarakanath added: “It’s fantastic to see such an important service being improved further at our Hartlepool site.
 We are future proofing our endoscopy services for the organisation, ensuring patients across the Tees Valley get the very best care.”